Skip to content

 Easy Pasta Salad with Italian Dressing

-Filled with tender pasta, crisp veggies, and a zesty Italian dressing, this delicious and easy pasta salad is a potluck must-have!
+Filled with tender pasta and crisp colorful veggies, this flavorful and easy pasta salad with Italian dressing is a zesty must-have for any potluck!

-Pasta salad with Italian dressing in a glass bowl.
+Pasta salad with Italian dressing in a glass bowl with wooden serving utensils.

 This post may contain affiliate links.
 Read disclosure policy.

-When it comes to potluck side dishes, cold pasta salad or macaroni salad is a must!
+When it comes to BBQ potluck side dishes, cold pasta salad is a must!
 It’s always a hit with the crowd and is so simple to throw together.
-Plus the leftovers taste delicious all week long (that is, if there are any!).
+Plus the leftovers taste delicious for lunch the next day.

-I got this easy pasta salad recipe from my mother-in-law and changed a few things up to make it my own.
-It’s made with just noodles, veggies, and a tangy Italian dressing.
-I mean, does it get more simple than that?!
+I got this easy pasta salad with Italian dressing from my mother-in-law and changed a few things up to make it my own.
+Instead of a creamy dressing like in my bacon ranch pasta salad it’s simply made with spiral noodles, vibrant veggies, and a tangy Italian dressing.

 Italian Pasta Salad Ingredients